polkadot-developers/polkadot-docs/develop/parachains/index.md

 - Add smart contract functionality
 - Test your build for a confident deployment
 - Deploy your blockchain for use
-- Maintain your network inlcuding monitoring and upgrades
+- Maintain your network including monitoring and upgrades

 New to parachain development?
-Start with the [Introduction to the Polkadot SDK](/develop/parachains/get-started/intro-polkadot-sdk/) to discover how this framework simplifies the process of building custom parachains.
+Start with the [Introduction to the Polkadot SDK](/develop/parachains/get-started/intro-polkadot-sdk/) to discover how this framework simplifies building custom parachains.

 ## In This Section